-To properly represent possible values in documentation, the enum validator additionally needs an encode method, which converts the enum value to a raw type (typically a string).
-This method is inferred only if the validator is directly added to a codec (without any mapping etc.), for example:
+To properly represent possible values in documentation, an encode method needs to be provided, which converts the enum value to a raw type (string, number, ...).
+This method is inferred if the validator is directly added to a codec (without any mapping etc.).